nodejs/node/doc/api/process.md

 [`process.setUncaughtExceptionCaptureCallback()`][] is called.

-Installing an `'uncaughtExceptionMonitor'` listener does not change the behavior once an `'uncaughtException'` event is emitted, therefore the process will still crash if no regular `'uncaughtException'` listener is installed.
+Installing an `'uncaughtExceptionMonitor'` listener does not change the behavior once an `'uncaughtException'` event is emitted.
+The process will still crash if no regular `'uncaughtException'` listener is installed.

 ```js